 The didactic course work in the Surgical First Assistant Program includes:

 Presurgical Theory (2 credits)

 This course prepares an individual with a bachelor's degree for the surgical suite.
 Study includes medical terminology, aseptic techniques and basic instrumentation.
 Fundamental concepts in microbiology, infectious processes and immune responses are reviewed.
 Operating room protocol and universal precautions are thoroughly discussed.

 Principles of Surgical First Assisting I (4 credits)

-Principles of Surgical First Assisting I is a two-part course that teaches fundamental skills of the surgical first assistant role.
-Skills necessary to initialize a case, development of skills for intraoperative techniques, suturing, and visualization are thoroughly discussed and practiced.
+Principles of Surgical First Assisting I teaches fundamental skills of the surgical first assistant role.
+Skills necessary to initialize a case, development of skills for intraoperative techniques, suturing and visualization are thoroughly discussed and practiced.

 Principles of Surgical First Assisting II (4 credits)

 Principles of Surgical First Assisting II further advances the student's knowledge base of the perioperative environment.
 Methods and procedural techniques found in various surgical specialties valuable to the surgical first assistant role are explained and demonstrated.
-Skill assessment is required prior to entering Mayo Clinic Hospital — Rochester.
+Skill assessment is required prior to entering the surgical suites of Mayo Clinic Hospital — Rochester.